MicrosoftDocs/m365copilot-docs/docs/decision-guide.md

 > [!VIDEO https://www.youtube.com/embed/ILPOhVz9OdI]

-There are two distinct extension interfaces for Microsoft Copilot for end-users: standalone plugins that connect REST APIs, and declarative copilots.
-As an analogy, you can view Microsoft Copilot as something like an operating system, where plugins are services, and declarative copilots are apps.
+From an end-user perspective, Microsoft Copilot offers two distinct extension interfaces: standalone plugins and declarative copilots.
+Standalone plugins connect REST APIs directly within the context of your tasks, while declarative copilots function like apps.
+Think of Microsoft Copilot as an operating system, where plugins act as services, and declarative copilots serve as applications.

 Now, let's find out which extensibility options are for you—